 Please be informed that there might be further changes as the very nature of the COVID-19 pandemic forces higher education institutions to adapt to daily-changing realities.
 Please make sure to follow course-related announcements on a daily basis.

 Following the COVID-19 measures, this course is a fully digital Freshman course.

 All components of the course will be online throughout the semester.
-Lectures: Digital.

-All lectures will be broadcasted live on the web and recorded to cloud systems.
-These videos will be made available on SUCourse+ on Wednesdays between 10:40 and 12:30.
+Lectures: Lectures will be delivered digitally.
+All lectures will be broadcasted live on the web and recorded to cloud systems on Tuesdays between 9:40 and 11:30 and Thursdays between 8:40 and 10:30.
+These videos will be made available on SUCourse+.
 The lectures will be accessible until the end of the term once they are released.
 The videos are only for personal use and for educational purposes.

-Discussion Sections: Digital sessions on Thursdays & Fridays
+Discussion Sections: Digital sessions on Tuesdays & Thursdays

-Instructors: Emre Erol emre.erol@sabanciuniv.edu, Ayşecan Terzioğlu aysecan.terzioglu@sabanciuniv.edu, Ayşe Ozil ayse.ozil@sabanciuniv.edu, Marloes Cornelissen marloes.cornelissen@sabanciuniv.edu, Mehmet Kuru mehmet.kuru@sabanciuniv.edu, Gülnur Kocapınar gulnur.kocapinar@sabanciuniv.edu , Ezgi Uzun ezgi.uzun@sabanciuniv.edu Online office hours:
+Instructors: Emre Erol emre.erol@sabanciuniv.edu, Ayşecan Terzioğlu aysecan.terzioglu@sabanciuniv.edu, Ayşe Ozil ayse.ozil@sabanciuniv.edu, Marloes Cornelissen marloes.cornelissen@sabanciuniv.edu, Mehmet Kuru mehmet.kuru@sabanciuniv.edu, Gülnur Kocapınar gulnur.kocapinar@sabanciuniv.edu , Ezgi Uzun ezgi.uzun@sabanciuniv.edu

+Online office hours:

-Emre Erol: By e-mail appointment Ayşecan Terzioğlu: Wednesdays 13:00-15:00 or by e-mail appointment Ayşe Ozil: Fridays 13:40-14:30 or by e-mail appointment Marloes Cornelissen: Tuesdays 14:00-15:00 or by e-mail appointment Mehmet Kuru: Wednesdays 16:40-17:30 or by e-mail appointment Ezgi Uzun: Wednesdays 10:40-12:30 or by e-mail appointment Coordinator: Gülnur Kocapınar gulnur.kocapinar@sabanciuniv.edu Office Hours: Wednesdays 12:40-14:30 or by e-mail appointment Technical Assistant: Kaan Özgüney (ozguney@sabanciuniv.edu)
+Emre Erol: By e-mail appointment Ayşecan Terzioğlu: Wednesdays 13:00-15:00 or by e-mail appointment Ayşe Ozil: Thursdays 13:40-14:30 or by e-mail appointment Marloes Cornelissen: Wednesdays 14:15-15:30 or by e-mail appointment Mehmet Kuru: Wednesdays 16:40-17:30 or by e-mail appointment Gülnur Kocapınar: Wednesdays 12:40-14:30 or by e-mail appointment

-Course Description: This course provides an introduction to the study of the human experience in the modern world.
-It brings together the history of major milestones in the modern era, from the mid-18th century to the 21st century, and prominent theoretical frameworks that are employed to analyze this transformative period in the history of our species.
+Coordinator: Ezgi Uzun ezgi.uzun@sabanciuniv.edu Office Hours: Wednesdays 10:40-12:30 or by e-mail appointment tudy of the human experience ones in the modern era, from the mid-18th century to the 21st century, and prominent theoretical frameworks that are employed to analyze this transformative period in the history of our species.
 SPS 102 is designed to be a follow-up of SPS 101 and thus compliments the content and the academic skills that were previously introduced.
 There are three central aims of this course.
-The first aim is to present our students the challenges and potential in the scientific study of human experience through the introduction of various analytical tools from disciplines such as history, sociology, anthropology and economics.
+The first aim is to present our students the challenges and potential in the scientific study of human experience through the introduction of various analytical tools from disciplines such as history, sociology, anthropology, and economics.
 The second aim is to provide the intellectual foundations that would help our students to understand the dynamics of the contemporary world around them by historicizing its relatively recent formation in the history of humanity.
 Finally, this course also aims to emphasize the structured use of language, in this case English, for the purposes of knowledge production and critical analysis.
 It accepts the role of language in humanities and social sciences as important as calculus is for physics.
 To that end, it pays special attention to critical reading and writing as evident from the course structure.
-Grading: the components of the final course grade are as follows: Midterm examinations: 50% (Two midterms x 25% from each) Writing Assignments: 30% (Essay Plan: 5% + Process Essay: 25%) Discussion sessions: 20% (Twelve discussions weeks, of which eight are graded, five best will count x 4% from each) Bonus assignment: 6% (Read, listen and record assignment) In-lecture bonus questions: 4% (Four random Top Hat questions x 1% from each) Course Requirements: Students are expected to complete the assigned readings before each lecture and actively participate in online discussion sections, take two midterm exams, and submit a process essay plan and final process essay.
-No attendance is taken for the online lectures, but students who miss more than six online discussion sections (or more than 12 discussion hours) will automatically get a zero from all of their discussion section grades.
-In addition, those who miss five or more discussion sections and both midterm examinations without a valid excuse will fail the course and be considered NA.
-Course Components: